DeepSportradar/player-reidentification-challenge/README.md

 In response to the amazing performance achieved by participants last year, we have enriched the challenge set with a wider range of images, intensifying the difficulty level.
 This enhancement aims to create a more significant distinction in performance between participants, resulting in a more meaningful ranking that highlights the top performers.

-The new challenge set will be released in the next two weeks!
-Stay tuned!!
+Check the [Data](#data) section for more information on the new challenge set.
+Please note that the training and test sets are left unchanged.

 If you use any DeepSportradar dataset in your research or wish to refer to the baseline results and discussion published in [our paper](https://arxiv.org/abs/2208.08190), please use the following BibTeX entry: